Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 The coolant temperature sensor can be found right next to several other sensors on top of your engine block.

-Use a plier or spanner to remove any screws holding down the old sensor (be sure not to damage any nearby wires or hoses).
+Use a plier or spanner l to remove any screws holding down the old sensor (be sure not to damage any nearby wires or hoses).
 Then disconnect any electrical connectors from underneath it before pulling out any clips that may be securing it into position as well.

-4. Eliminate Air in The Coolant System
+4. Eliminate Air in the Coolant System

-If you’re experiencing a fluctuating temperature gauge, there’s a chance that air is getting into the coolant system.
+If you’re experiencing a fluctuating temperature gauge, there’s a good chance that air is getting into the coolant system.
 The easiest way to check for air in your car’s cooling system is by following these steps:

 Take off the radiator cap and look inside.
-If you see any bubbles or steam rising from it, then there’s definitely air in your engine oil system.
+If you see any bubbles or steam rising from it, then there’s air in your engine oil system.

 To do this, remove the radiator cap and watch for bubbles.
 If there are any visible bubbles coming out of it, then you have air trapped in your cooling system and it needs to be eliminated before moving on to other possible causes for this problem.

 Next, turn on your car and let it idle for about 10 minutes before checking again for bubbles or steam coming out of the radiator cap (you will likely need to add more coolant).
+If you still see any signs of air in your cooling system after letting it run for several minutes, you might have to seek professional help as soon as possible.

 Conclusion